 Rochelonge plage is in the centre of Cap d’Agde – a headland with more than its fair share of terrific sandy spots.
 It’s our preferred choice out of the local beaches on the Cap.
 There is a nice beachside restaurant and bar and you get lovely sweeping views of the whole bay down to Narbonne plage.

-Eurocamp Parc nearby: Le Beach Garden Campsite
+Nearest parc: Le Beach Garden

 St Cyprien Plage

 North and South sections of the beach are the best as they tend to be quieter and the sand stretches on for miles.
-The views of the Pyrenees to the southern side of the St Cyprien beaches also helps to make these beaches stand out.
-The sandy North beach is the biggest of the three beaches and the Central part of the beach is the commercial heart of St Cyprien Plage – with lots of shops and restaurants.
+The views of the Pyrenees to the southern side of St Cyprien also helps to make these beaches stand out.
+The sandy north beach is the biggest of the three beaches and the central part of the beach is the commercial heart of St Cyprien Plage – with lots of shops and restaurants.
 Like all of Perpignan beaches, it’s quite windy on St Cyprien at times, but this also makes it a popular resort with kite surfers (main pic, above).